Skip to main content

 Alejandro Duarte

-Alejandro Duarte is a Software Engineer, published author, and award winner.
-He currently works for MariaDB plc as a Developer Relations Engineer.
-Starting his coding journey at 13 with BASIC on a rudimentary black screen, Alejandro quickly transitioned to C, C++, and Java during his academic years at the National University of Colombia.
-Relocating first to the UK and then to Finland, Alejandro deepened his involvement in the open-source community.
-He’s a recognized figure in Java circles, credited with articles and videos amassing millions of views, and presentations at international events.
+Alejandro Duarte is a Software Engineer, published author, and Developer Relations Engineer at MariaDB.
+He has been programming computers since the mid-90s.
+Starting with BASIC, Alejandro transitioned to C, C++, and Java during his academic years at the National University of Colombia.
+He relocated first to the UK and then to Finland to foster his involvement in the open-source industry.
+Alejandro is a recognized figure in Java and MariaDB circles.

 A database connection pool stores ready-to-use database connections that threads can borrow when they need them, and return when they finish the work with the database.
 This improves performance in terms of memory and processing consumption, especially in web applications such as websites and REST web services.
 The technique is also known as pooling.
 Here’s how to use it in Java apps.

 HikariCP is one, if not the most, popular JDBC connection pool.
-You can add it to your project using Maven ( check the latest version):
+You can add it to your project using Maven (check the latest version):

 <dependency>